Serving Disabled Patrons: What Actually Helps (Beyond Good Intentions)

 On-Demand Materials:

-Available starting May 27, 2026.
+Available starting May 27, 2026

-When it comes to cultivating an accessible library environment, staff don’t just need policy knowledge; they need the confidence to put that knowledge into practice.
-In this course, you'll learn practical strategies to create positive and supportive interactions with people of all abilities.
-Acquire tools to support the needs of and communicate effectively with neurodivergent patrons, people who are Deaf or hard of hearing, and those with physical, intellectual, or mental health disabilities.
-Make your library a more inclusive space that reflects the needs of everyone in the community.
+You’ll gain tools to support the needs of and communicate effectively with neurodivergent patrons, people who are Deaf or hard of hearing, and individuals with physical, intellectual, or mental health disabilities.
+Leave prepared to make your library a more inclusive space that reflects and responds to the needs of everyone in your community.

 ENROLL NOW